PuzzleFlow/tochtli/tutorials/getting-started.md

 You probably already see what I did there.
 We create a new `SyncMessageHandler` and upon sending the message bind it to it.
 Then with `handler.wait!(timeout)` we block the thread until message arrival.
 If it does not happen withing specified number of seconds, an exception is raised.
 After receiving the response, we may access it via `handler.reply` and write our elapsed time to the console.

 Et voilà!
 We have completed our RPC webpage capturing system.
+Now let's learn [how to scale it]({{ site.baseurl }}/tutorials/scaling.html).